15 Best Things To Do In Springfield, MA - Karta.com

 Pro Tip: It’s a smaller museum, so avoid peak times to enjoy a more personal and quiet experience while exploring this fascinating history.

-7. Discover the Indian Motorcycle Museum
+7. Indian Motorcycle Museum

 Springfield’s contribution to American industrial history goes beyond firearms and basketball—it’s also the birthplace of Indian Motorcycle, America’s first motorcycle company.
 The Indian Motorcycle Museum, located in the original factory, is a must-visit for motorcycle enthusiasts and history buffs interested in learning about one of the country’s most iconic brands.